Coyle Browne Law

 • Providing access to employee organizations or unions

 It is also against the law to retaliate against an employee for asserting their rights under the law, even if the underlying claim is ultimately determined to be unfounded.
+The retaliation and whistleblower attorneys at Browne Employment Lawyers can help you fight unjust retaliation for sticking up for your rights.

 Additionally, state law prohibits harassment based on a protected class, which includes race, regardless of how many employees work at the business.
 Additionally, the law applies to employees but also extends to applicants, interns, contractors, and volunteers